Heart and Blood Conditions

 - Tiring easily while feeding

-The baby appears blue because there is less oxygen than there should be in the blood in their arteries.
+The baby appears blue because there is not enough oxygen in the blood in their arteries.

 Pulmonary Atresia Diagnosis